tig-foundation/tig-monorepo/docs/challenges/vector_search.md

 # Our Challenge

-In TIG, the vector search challenge features vectors with 250 dimensions, 100000 vectors in the vector database, and uses Euclidean distance.
-There are two parameters can be adjusted in order to vary the difficulty of the challenge instance:
+In TIG, the vector search challenge features vectors with 250 dimensions, and uses the Euclidean distance.
+The set we sample from is the hypercube $[-1,1]^{250}$.
+The number of Database vectors scales with the number of Query vectors, such that the number Database vectors is the Query vectors multiplied by $100$.
+There are two parameters that can be adjusted in order to vary the difficulty of the challenge instance:

 - Parameter 1: $num\textunderscore{ }queries$ = **The number of queries**.
-- Parameter 2: $better\textunderscore{ }than\textunderscore{ }baseline$ = **The mean Euclidean distance of query vectors to selected nearby vectors in the database have to be below `threshold = 6 - better_than_baseline / 1000`**.
+- Parameter 2: $better\textunderscore{ }than\textunderscore{ }baseline$ = **The mean Euclidean distance of query vectors to selected nearby vectors in the database have to be below `threshold = 11 - better_than_baseline / 1000`**.

-All vectors in the query and database sets are generated uniformly at random within a 250-dimensional hypercube; that is, each component in a vector is drawn from a uniform distribution over the interval $[0, 1]$.
+Real-world data is typically clustered, we generate cluster sizes from the log-normal distribution, such that the mean number of points in a cluster is $700$.
+All vectors in the Query and Database sets are generated in the following way.
+When a vector is generated it is assigned a cluster center with a probability proportional to that clusters size.
+Once a vector is assigned a cluster center it is generated from a anisotropic Guassian with mean equal to the cluster center.

 # Application